DWWC-22BCSKPIT-901/day-2-assignments-mantu01714/README.md

 Write a program that:
 1. Accepts an array of job durations and the number of workers.
 2. Returns the minimum time required to complete all jobs.

----

-### Usage
-Each problem is implemented in a separate file, with detailed comments for better understanding.
-To run the programs, compile or execute them using the respective programming language's tools.

-### Contribution
-Contributions are welcome!
-Feel free to fork the repository and submit pull requests for improvements, bug fixes, or additional solutions.

-### License
-This repository is licensed under the MIT License.